xmos/fwk_voice/applications/host/control/README.rst

 This example requires the xcore_sdk and Amazon Wakeword.

-Set the environment variable XCORE_SDK_PATH to the root of the xcore_sdk and set the environment variable WW_PATH to the root of the Amazon Wakeword.
+Set the environment variable XCORE_SDK_PATH to the root of the xcore_sdk and

 .. tab:: Linux and MacOS

     .. code-block:: console

         $ export XCORE_SDK_PATH=/path/to/sdk
-        $ export WW_PATH=/path/to/wakeword

 .. tab:: Windows

     .. code-block:: x86 native tools command prompt

         > set XCORE_SDK_PATH=C:\path\to\sdk\
-        > set WW_PATH=C:\path\to\wakeword\

-LibUSB 0.1 and 1.0 are required for Linux and MacOS.
+LibUSB 1.0 is required for Linux.
 Install these packages:

-    libusb-dev
+- libusb-dev
-    libusb-1.0-0-dev
+- libusb-1.0-0-dev

-LibUSB-win32 is required for Windows.

 ************************
 Building the Application